Medical bills can be an overwhelming expense when you’re already trying to pay off your debt or living paycheck to paycheck on a fixed income.

 The RX Advocates

-The RX Advocates help patients who can’t afford prescription medications to get some or all of their costs for a prescription covered.
-The program works with your doctor and you and the pharmaceutical companies to negotiate the price of specific medications.
+The RX Advocates help patients who can’t afford prescription medications to get some or all of their prescription costs covered.
+The program works with your doctor, you, and pharmaceutical companies to negotiate the price of specific medications.

 There are some monthly fees depending on how many medications you have.
 It may be worth the effort so you don't get caught off-guard without money when you need your prescriptions refilled.